scomtott/evolution_game/README.txt

 etc. Players will be able to influence the environment (but not directly the behaviour of the creatures).
 Currently unsure what the player's goal should be.

+Info:

+Written in Python 2.7 for Windows with PyGame.

+Required non-standard modules:
+pygame
+pandas

 Current functionality:

 Window opens with red "title screen" - will be made a bit more exciting at some later